• Art magazine

 Possibility Description Advantages Disadvantages

-Mainly The main source of income and the focus of time are on artistic activity.
-As a self-employed person, I am fully liable for taxes.
-Full concentration on art, no time constraints for projects, professional appearance, often greater credibility with grants and galleries.
-High financial risk 📉 (no fixed salary), full responsibility for health insurance, pension and social security (possibly artists' social security fund), intensive acquisition pressure.
+Full-time The main source of income and the primary focus of time are on artistic activities.
+Full tax liability as a self-employed individual.
+Full concentration on art, no time constraints for projects, professional demeanor, often higher credibility with funding bodies and galleries.
+High financial risk 📉 (no fixed salary), full responsibility for health insurance, pension and social security (possibly including the artists' social security fund), intensive pressure to acquire new artists.

-Part-time The artistic activity is carried out alongside a permanent job (or other main activity).
+Part-time The artistic activity is pursued alongside a permanent job (or other main occupation).
 Income and time commitment are limited.
-Financial security through the main income, social security (health insurance, pension) is guaranteed, less pressure, gradual adaptation to the market is possible.
-Limited time and energy for art, conflicts with the primary employer (permission may be required), growth limitations due to fixed capacities, more complex tax separation.
+Financial security through the main income, social security (health insurance, pension) is guaranteed, less pressure, slow market adaptation possible.
+Limited time and energy for art, conflicts with the main employer (approval may be required), growth limitations due to fixed capacities, more complex tax separation.

-Would you like to work alone or with business partners?
+Do you want to work alone or with business partners?

-Another way to free up time and money is to work with a business partner.
-Although many artists start their own businesses and operate as sole proprietors, this isn't a requirement.
-You can, for example, rent a studio together with another photographer, or you can take on the artistic work while your business partner takes care of the organizational aspects.
+Another way to reduce your workload, both in terms of time and money, is to collaborate with a business partner.
+While many artists start their own businesses and operate as sole proprietors, this isn't mandatory.
+For example, you could share a studio with another photographer, or you could handle the artistic work while your business partner takes care of the organizational aspects.

-You can therefore freely design such a collaboration and thus find a model that suits you optimally.
-This also applies to the legal form, because other variants can be considered alone for a common foundation.
+You can therefore freely design such a collaboration and thus find a model that best suits you.
+This also applies to the legal structure, as different options are available than for a solo venture.

 Possibility Description Advantages Disadvantages

-Alone (sole proprietor) You bear all rights and obligations yourself.
+Alone (sole proprietor) They bear all rights and responsibilities themselves.
 This applies to most freelance artists.
-Complete freedom of decision and control over the artistic direction, simple and cost-effective establishment (no share capital), all profit allocation to oneself.
-Unlimited liability 🚨 with all private assets, sole responsibility for all tasks (administration, marketing, finances), lack of exchange/support.
+Complete freedom of decision and control over the artistic direction, simple and inexpensive setup (no share capital), all profit allocation to oneself.
+Unlimited liability 🚨 with all private assets, sole responsibility for all tasks (administration, marketing, finance), lack of exchange/support.

-With partner (e.g. GbR) Establishment of a partnership under civil law (GbR) with one or more partners.
+With a partner (e.g., a GbR) Formation of a civil law partnership (GbR) with one or more partners.
 Distribution of risk and workload , synergy effects (artistic and administrative), higher start-up capital/more resources possible, mutual motivation and support.
-Less artistic freedom (coordination required), potential for conflict in decisions or profit distribution, joint and several liability (each partner is also liable for the other's debts) ⚖️.
+Reduced artistic freedom (voting required), potential for conflict in decisions or profit sharing, joint and several liability (each partner is also liable for the debts of the other) ⚖️.

-If you decide to start your own business, the question arises whether you need a business license if you're pursuing an artistic activity.
+If you decide to start your own business, the question arises whether you need a business license if you're working in the arts.
 Most artists can also register as freelancers.
-Freelance professions include painters, writers, and musicians, as well as many professions related to art, such as dance teachers, interpreters, and many more.
+Freelance professions include painters, writers, and musicians, but also many other art-related professions, such as dance teachers, interpreters, and many more.

-It's therefore worthwhile to examine each individual case to determine whether freelance work is a viable option .
-It offers several advantages over a business – however, you still need to register a business if you offer products or services that don't fall under the freelance category.
-For mixed forms, registering a business may therefore be the easier option from the outset.
+It's therefore worthwhile to have your individual circumstances assessed to determine if freelance work is an option .
+While it offers several advantages over traditional business registration, you still need to register a business if you offer products or services that don't fall under the scope of freelance work.
+For hybrid models, business registration may therefore be the simpler option from the outset.

 status Description Advantages Disadvantages

-Freelancer (catalog job) Applies to original artists (painters, musicians, sculptors, designers, writers, etc.) and other creative, imaginative activities with a high personal element.
-No business registration with the trade office necessary, no trade tax liability 🥳, simple bookkeeping ( income surplus statement - EÜR) possible.
-Difficulties in defining the boundaries of highly commercial or reproducible activities, no compulsory membership in the Chamber of Industry and Commerce (IHK).
+Freelancer (listed profession) Applies to original artists (painters, musicians, sculptors, designers, writers, etc.) and other creative, innovative activities with a high personal component.
+No business registration with the trade office is required, no trade tax liability 🥳, simple bookkeeping ( income and expenditure statement – EÜR) is possible.
+Difficulties of highly commercial or reproductive activities; no mandatory membership in the Chamber of Industry and Commerce (IHK).

-tradesman Applies to activities that not creative or strongly commercial (e.g. the sale of art supplies, the mass printing of T-shirts with your own motifs, pure art education).
-Clear demarcation for mixed activities, commercial law securities (e.g. for retail stores).
+Business owner This applies to activities that not creative or strongly commercial (e.g., the sale of art supplies, mass printing of T-shirts with one's own designs, pure art mediation).
+Clear demarcation in the case of mixed activities, commercial security (e.g. for retail stores).
 Business registration required, trade tax liability 💸 (from €24,500 annual profit), double-entry bookkeeping (accounting) possible if thresholds are exceeded.

-Would you like to start as a small business owner?
+Do you want to start out as a small business owner?

 At the beginning of self-employment, income is often still manageable.
-Therefore, it can be worthwhile to start as a small business owner to reduce tax burdens.
-This means you don't have to pay trade tax, declare sales tax, and prepare a balance sheet or inventory at the end of the year—depending on your legal form, these points will be more or less relevant for you.
+Therefore, it can be worthwhile to start as a small business owner to reduce the tax burden.
+This means you don't have to pay trade tax, charge VAT, or prepare a balance sheet and inventory at the end of the year – depending on the legal structure, these points will be more or less relevant for you.

-In addition to the turnover limits, there are other important points to consider when applying the small business regulation .
-While you are no longer required to display VAT on invoices, you have the option of not claiming input tax on services purchased.
-This means you cannot refund the VAT you pay on the purchase of materials or services, which is particularly noticeable with larger investments.
+In addition to the revenue thresholds, there are other important points to consider when applying the small business regulation .
+While you are not required to show VAT on invoices, you are also not entitled to claim input tax credits on purchased goods or services.
+This means you cannot reclaim the VAT you pay when purchasing materials or services, which is particularly noticeable with larger investments.

 Another crucial aspect is the annual review of your sales.
-If you exceed the sales limits in one year, you will lose your status as a small business owner and will be required to pay sales tax the following year.
-Therefore, it's advisable to keep an eye on your income on a regular basis and, if necessary, consult a tax advisor early on to avoid unpleasant surprises.
+If you exceed the sales thresholds in a given year, you will lose your small business status and be required to pay VAT in the following year.
+Therefore, it is advisable to keep a close eye on your income and, if necessary, consult a tax advisor early on to avoid unpleasant surprises.

-In addition, in most cases it is advisable for creative professionals to consider insurance options through the Artists' Social Insurance Fund (KSK) in order to save on the employer's share of social security contributions.
+Furthermore, in most cases it is advisable for creative professionals to explore insurance options through the Künstlersozialkasse (KSK) in order to save on the employer's share of social security contributions.

-Special regulations: Artists’ social insurance fund and small business owners
+Special regulations: Artists' social security fund and small businesses

-• Advantage: Artists pay only about half of the contributions to health, pension, and long-term care insurance; the other half is borne by the federal government and the exploiters (galleries, publishers, agencies).
+• Advantage: Artists only pay about half of the contributions to health, pension and long-term care insurance; the other half is covered by the federal government and the users (galleries, publishers, agencies).

-• Disadvantage: Only for full-time artists with a minimum annual income (currently €3,900), very strict examination and high bureaucracy during registration and entrance examination.
+• Disadvantage: Only for full-time artists with a minimum annual income (currently €3,900), very strict checks and high bureaucracy during registration and entrance examination.

 Small business regulation (KU)

-• Advantage: Exemption from sales tax (VAT) for low annual sales (max. €22,000 in the previous year and expected max. €50,000 in the current year).
-Easy invoicing , as no VAT needs to be declared.
+• Advantage: Exemption from sales tax (value-added tax) for low annual turnover (max. €22,000 in the previous year and expected max. €50,000 in the current year).
+Simple invoicing , as no sales tax needs to be shown.

-• Disadvantage: No input tax deduction 😥 possible (i.e. the VAT paid on purchases cannot be reclaimed from the tax office), making it difficult to work with business customers subject to VAT.
+• Disadvantage: No input tax deduction 😥 possible (i.e., the VAT paid on the purchase cannot be reclaimed from the tax office), making it more difficult to work with VAT-liable business customers.

-This table evaluates the most important criteria for a career starter:
+This table evaluates the most crucial criteria for a new professional:

-criterion Part-time / sole proprietor / freelancer (recommendation for beginners) Full-time / Sole proprietor / Freelancer Full-time / GbR / Businessperson
+criterion Part-time / Sole proprietor / Freelancer (Recommendation for beginners) Full-time / Sole proprietor / Freelancer Full-time occupation / GbR / Business owner

-Financial risk Low (existence secured) High (it all depends on the art) Medium to high (partner shares risk, but trade tax)
+Financial risk Low (existence secured) High (everything depends on art) Medium to high (partner shares risk, but trade tax)

-Bureaucratic effort Low (EÜR, no trade tax) Funds (EÜR, KSK application if applicable) High (business registration, trade tax, GbR contract)
+Bureaucratic effort Low (income statement, no trade tax) Funds (income statement, possibly KSK application) High (business registration, trade tax, partnership agreement)

-Social security Fully guaranteed by main job High expenditure (possibly KSK as contribution reducer) High effort (like full-time job)
+Social security Fully covered by main job High effort (possibly KSK as a contribution reducer) High workload (like a full-time job)

-Tax liability Unlimited (private assets) Unlimited (private assets) liable without limitation (private assets of the partners)
+Tax liability Unlimited (private assets) Unlimited (private assets) Joint and several liability without limitation (private assets of the partners)

-Growth potential Limited (time capacities) Very High (full concentration) Very High (more resources and manpower)
+Growth potential Limited (time capacity) Very High (full concentration) Very High (more resources and manpower)

-Beginner recommendation ⭐ Very suitable!
+Beginner recommendation ⭐ Highly recommended!
 Start without pressure.
-Suitable for existing customer base or heritage.
+Suitable for existing customer bases or inheritances.
 Only for larger, commercial projects with partners.

 Success factors for self-employed artists